Santa Fe de Nuevo México: Mexican territory

 The province remained in Spanish control until Mexico's declaration of independence in 1821.
-Under the 1824 Constitution of Mexico, it became the federally administered Territory of New Mexico.

 The Old Spanish Trail was expanded in 1829, merchant Antonio Armijo expanded the traderoutes of Nuevo México to reach the Mormon Road and The Californias out west.
 Their original campsite is now located about 300 feet below the surface of Lake Mead.
 Armijo's scout Raphael Rivera found Las Vegas Springs, at what is today Las Vegas, Nevada, and it became the furthest western outpost for Nuevo México.
 The governor of New Mexico, José Antonio Chaves, published the report on June 19, 1830.

+Río Arriba Rebellion

+The Mestizo and Pueblo populations of Santa Fe de Nuevo México rebelled against the Centralist Republic in the 1837 Río Arriba Rebellion.
+Rebel governor José María González he floated a plan to invite foreigners to join the rebellion and annex New Mexico to the United States in return for support of the rebellion.
+This proposal weakened his support internally.
+Pablo Montoya overthrew González and betrayed him to the Centralists in return for amnesty for his faction.

+Texian invasion

 The part of the former province east of the Rio Grande was claimed by the Republic of Texas, which won its independence in 1836.
 This claim was disputed by Mexico.
 In 1841, the Texans sent the Texan Santa Fe Expedition, ostensibly for trade but with hopes of occupying the claimed area, but the expedition was captured by New Mexican troops under New Mexico governor Manuel Armijo.